On Categorical Entropy from the viewpoint of Symplectic Topology: Twisted complex formulation of the categorical entropy

-\begin{rmk} Since the notion of categorical entropy, Definition \ref{dfn:entropy}, is defined on the triangulated category with a split-generator, we assume that every triangulated category admits a split-generator through out this paper. \end{rmk}
+\begin{rmk} \mbox{} \begin{enumerate} \item We can also define the categorical entropy for an $A_{\infty}$/dg functor $\Phi\colon\cC\to\cC$ on any $A_{\infty}$/dg category $\cC$ by considering its pretriangulated closure $\Tw(\cC)$ and the induced functor $\Phi\colon\Tw(\cC)\to\Tw(\cC)$. \item Since the notion of categorical entropy, Definition \ref{dfn:entropy}, is defined for $A_{\infty}$/dg functors on $A_{\infty}$/dg categories with a split-generator, we assume that every $A_{\infty}$/dg category admits a split-generator throughout this paper in the context of categorical entropy. \item As we remarked earlier, if $\cC$ is $\Z/2$-graded, the categorical entropy only makes sense when $t=0$.
+However, we can consider $\cC$ as a 2-periodic $\Z$-graded category to be able to talk about the categorical entropy when $t\neq 0$, in which case, $h_{t\neq0}(\Phi)=-\infty$ for any $\Phi$. \end{enumerate} \end{rmk}

-Definition \ref{dfn:entropy} defines the categorical entropy with the length with respect to a split-generator.
-The following proposition shows that one can also compute the categorical entropy from the length with respect to a generating set.
+Definition \ref{dfn:entropy} defines the categorical entropy using the length with respect to a split-generator.
+The following proposition shows that one can also compute the categorical entropy from the length with respect to a finite collection of split-generators.